morecheesepls/odin_project_Calculator/project notes.md

 XPressing an operator when num2 is empty causes an error

-Rounds numbers greater than 4 digits (currently toFixed shows 4 decimal places no matter what)
+XRounds numbers greater than 4 digits (currently toFixed shows 4 decimal places no matter what)

 Pressing equals when num1 or num2 is empty causes an error message